Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 We used some velcro and hinges to hold it up.
 I love having the lights on at night and staring at the nativity DIY scene!

-The stocking hangers are really easy to make!
-Click here to read my tutorial on how to make them.
+The DIY stocking hangers are really easy to make out of scrap wood.

 Thank you for checking out my post on how to make a DIY light up Christmas sign!
 I hope you got some inspiration today!!